Flywheel energy storage: Grid energy storage

 Flywheels are sometimes used as short term spinning reserve for momentary grid frequency regulation and balancing sudden changes between supply and consumption.
 No carbon emissions, faster response times and ability to buy power at off-peak hours are among the advantages of using flywheels instead of traditional sources of energy like natural gas turbines.
 Operation is very similar to batteries in the same application, their differences are primarily economic.

 Beacon Power opened a 5 MWh (20 MW over 15 mins) flywheel energy storage plant in Stephentown, New York in 2011 using 200 flywheels and a similar 20 MW system at Hazle Township, Pennsylvania in 2014.

 A 0.5MWh (2 MW for 15 min) flywheel storage facility in Minto, Ontario, Canada opened in 2014.
 The flywheel system (developed by NRStor) uses 10 spinning steel flywheels on magnetic bearings.

 Amber Kinetics, Inc. has an agreement with Pacific Gas and Electric (PG&E) for a 20 MW / 80 MWh flywheel energy storage facility located in Fresno, CA with a four-hour discharge duration.

+A 30 MW flywheel grid system started operating in China in 2024.

 Wind turbines

 Flywheels may be used to store energy generated by wind turbines during off-peak periods or during high wind speeds.

 In 2010, Beacon Power began testing of their Smart Energy 25 (Gen 4) flywheel energy storage system at a wind farm in Tehachapi, California.
-The system was part of a wind power/flywheel demonstration project being carried out for the California Energy Commission.
+The system was part of a wind power and flywheel demonstration project being carried out for the California Energy Commission.